Rain Is a Good Thing: Content

-One of the lyrics in the second verse, 'Ringin' out our soakin' clothes,' is incorrect, despite near universal circulation.
-It should read 'Wringin' out our soakin' clothes,' as wet clothes do not ring, but one does wring clothes to remove water from them.

 Critical reception

 Matt Bjorke of Roughstock stated that the song "spins the old 'where I'm from' lyric into a much more pliable song chock full of that charm."

 Charitable contribution

 Bryan appeared on an episode of the 2010 season of Celebrity Apprentice.
 He, along with singer Emily West, were presented as up-and-coming artists in need of an image makeover.
 The two teams on the show each took on one singer in an attempt to help them become more marketable.
 Bryan performed "Rain is a Good Thing" on the program.
 The winner of the challenge was Cyndi Lauper, whose charity (The True Colors Fund, which advocates for gay and lesbian rights) received 20% of all sales of the single.

 Music video

 The accompanying music video for the song, directed by Shaun Silva, was released on iTunes on February 9, 2010.
 The video was filmed on October 5, 2009 at a concert at Hurricane Plantation in Claxton, Georgia.